 Memorial or honorary gifts provide you with the opportunity to recognize those who have made an impact on your life.
 This type of gift is a sincere way to celebrate the life and accomplishments of a relative, friend, teacher or student.
 Think of all the special days - Thanksgiving, Mother's Day, Father's Day, religious holidays, anniversaries, weddings, graduations, birthdays and more - that are worthy of your gift.
 If the gift is used to establish an endowment, the interest will be generated indefinitely to honor your family name or the name of the person you are recognizing.

 Bequests are gifts made through a will or living trust to provide support for your favorite charitable organization(s), such as Chowan University.
 You can leave a specific asset, a percentage of your estate or the remainder of your estate after you have taken care of other beneficiaries.
 You may leave your bequest unrestricted or designate it for a specific use.
 Any bequest provision can be modified in your will or living trust during your lifetime to change the legacy you will be creating.
 Bequests provide you with a number of avenues for creating a legacy that defines your personality and commemorate your life.

 Life insurance, Life Income, Charitable Lead Trusts, Retained Life Estates, and Retirement Plan Gifts are also considered planned gifts.

 We are incredibly grateful for the support we receive from each and every donor at any level.
-As a small way of expressing our deep gratitude donors are recognized annually in the CU Today magazine at the following levels.
+As a small way of expressing our deep gratitude donors are recognized annually in The Chowanoka Magazine at the following levels.

 Lux Et Veritas Society - $500,000 to $999,999 during a donor's lifetime